abhishekarya1/DSA-2k23/heaps.md

 priority_queue <int, vector<int>, greater<int>> pq;       // Min-Heap
 ```

-In Java Collection, class `PriorityQueue` implements `Queue` interface, and is by default a Min-Heap.
+In Java Collection, class `PriorityQueue` implements `Queue` interface, and is by default a Min-Heap

 ### Usage of PQ
 - Kth Order Statistics